sudoNeo/rsaDecryption/README.md

 ## Acknowledgments

-Thanks to Professor Strzheletska and Mr. Euclid that made this project possible.
+Thanks to Professor Strzheletska and Mr. Euclid who made this project possible.